GEO2130 – Structural Geology

 Examination

-At least 90% of the lab exercises must be approved before you can sit the final examination.
+Up to 8 reflective notes from the presentations must be approved before you can sit the final examination.

 The field report counts 30% towards the final grade and must be passed before you can sit the final examination.

-The final oral examination counts 70% towards the final grade.
+The final written examination counts 70% towards the final grade.

 Both the field report and the final examination must be passed separately?before the student can be awarded a final grade in the course.